vimanthan3/demo1/README.md

 # Build Scan® quickstart

-This is an example project that you can use to experience the [Build Scan® service of Gradle Enterprise][gradle.com].
+This is an example project that you can use to experience the [Build Scan® service of Develocity][gradle.com].

-It is a small Java project that has the [Gradle Enterprise Gradle Plugin][manual] already applied.
+It is a small Java project that has the [Develocity Gradle Plugin][manual] already applied.

 ## Create a Build Scan®